Clinical Negligence: Liability For Common Types Of Medical Negligence Claim

-Discover what a clinical negligence negligence claim for compensation is together with the most common types of medical accident that can give rise to claims – from hospital error & nursing mistake to medical misdiagnosis & GP negligence.
+Discover what a clinical negligence negligence claim for compensation is together; the types of medical provider you can make a claim against; the most common types of medical negligence that can give rise to claims – from hospital error, ambulance service negligence and nursing mistake to medical misdiagnosis & GP negligence.

-To understand what a “clinical negligence claim” is we must look at the meaning of each word in turn.
+To better understand what exactly this means – we should look at the meaning of each word in this definition turn.

-“Negligence” – for example: in the medical profession this means that a doctor acted with skill at a lower standard than that to normally be expected of a doctor.
+In the medical profession, negligence means that a doctor or other medical professional acted with skill at a lower standard than that to normally be expected of a doctor or other medical professional.

-“Claim” – this can be a claim for compensation for personal injury, financial loss or both.
+Claim can refer to a claim for compensation for personal injury, financial loss or both.